 Please note that many of the routes meet on a mid-way point and there are only three routes to the summit.

-Please see our route comparison table, read the descriptions of the routes and ask us if you have any question.
+Please see our route comparison table, read the descriptions of the routes, and ask us if you have any questions.

 Interesting art and gifts can be bought at the Art and Craft Shops at the Springlands Hotel and Highview Hotel at fixed prices.

-Please, do not buy souvenirs made from endangered indigenous wood such as ebony, bamba kofi or mangrove wood, and souvenirs which encourage the destruction of our flora and fauna such as pieces of corals, large sea shells, turtle shells or other primed or living animals.
+Please, do not buy souvenirs made from endangered indigenous wood such as ebony, Bamba Kofi, or mangrove wood, and souvenirs that encourage the destruction of our flora and fauna such as pieces of corals, large seashells, turtle shells, or other primed or living animals.

 Please notice that at ZARA, the complete months of October and November, April, May, and from the 1st – 15th of June are low season and we offer discounts and special itineraries!

 During peak season (Christmas to middle of January) prices are highest and it might be hard to find hotel rooms.

 When is the best time to climb Kilimanjaro?

 Kilimanjaro can be climbed throughout the year.

 January to March is a very good month with mild temperatures and almost no clouds in the morning and late afternoon.
 During the day, however, there might be few short rain showers or little snow on the summit.
 The main rainy season starts end of March and lasts until the end of May.
 For Kilimanjaro climbers, this means that clouds may block visibility and there might be heavy rains on the lower altitudes and snow on the summit.
 June, July, and August can be cold, but visibility is usually very good.
 Temperatures rise in September and October, however, during this time of the year, there is often a belt of mist on the middle altitudes, leaving the summit’s peak through the clouds.
 November and December usually have perfect visibility in the nights and morning, but short rains during the day and thunderstorms in the late afternoon are common.